tardypad/dotfiles/README.md

 Tools required in the setup which have no dotfiles config.
 Either they don't support it or none is needed.
-Doesn't include "common" GNU command line tools such as the ones from coreutils, sed, grep,... and the likes.
+Doesn't include "common" GNU command line tools such as sed, grep,... and the likes.

 | Name                   | Purpose                              |
 |------------------------|--------------------------------------|